Do I Qualify?

 As with many areas of cannabis science, very little controlled clinical research has been conducted on microdosing.
 Still, the amount of positive anecdotal evidence from users is enough to justify giving it a shot if the practice intrigues you.
 Microdosing is a great way for new and experienced users alike to benefit from the plant and enhance overall well-being without interfering with or halting daily life.

-If you’re interested in microdosing cannabis for medicinal purposes, talk to a medical marijuana doctor or cannabis coach to determine a wellness plan that meets your needs.
+If you’re interested in microdosing cannabis for medicinal purposes, talk to a healthcare professional like a medical marijuana doctor or cannabis coach to determine a wellness plan that meets your needs.

 Note: The content on this page is for informational purposes only and is not intended to be professional medical advice.
 Do not attempt to self-diagnose or prescribe treatment based on the information provided.
 Always consult a physician before making any decision on the treatment of a medical condition.